Rho1 Cephei

-Rho^{1} Cephei (ρ^{1} Cephei) is a double star located in the northern constellation of Cepheus.
+Rho^{1} Cephei is a double star located in the northern constellation of Cepheus.
+Its name is a Bayer designation that is Latinized from ρ^{1} Cephei, and abbreviated Rho^{1} Cep or ρ^{1} Cep.
 As of 2014, the pair had an angular separation of 0.29 arc seconds along a position angle of 211.1°.
 This corresponds to a projected separation of 18.1 AU.
 Rho^{1} Cephei is faintly visible to the naked eye with an apparent visual magnitude of 5.84, and it forms an optical pair with the brighter star Rho^{2} Cephei.
-Based upon an annual parallax shift of 15.83 mas as seen from the Earth, Rho^{1} Cephei is located about 206 light years from the Sun.
+Based upon an annual parallax shift of 16.26 mas as seen from the Earth, Rho^{1} Cephei is located approximately 201 ly from the Sun.

 The primary component is a chemically peculiar Am star with a stellar classification of A2m.
 It has twice the mass of the Sun and is around 320 million years old.
 The smaller companion may be the source of the X-ray emission from this location, as stars similar to the primary component do not generally produce detectable levels of X-rays.